sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/05-publishing-dna-data.md

 > ## No!
 >
 >
 > The IPT **cannot handle**: raw sequencing data (e.g Fastq files), OTU tables in a community matrix format or FASTA files.
-This is because it is a general tool for producing DwC-A. The MDT (described below) is more appropriate for wrangling and publishing typical outputs from metabarcoding studies.
+This is because it is a general tool for producing a DwC-A. The MDT (described below) is more appropriate for wrangling and publishing typical outputs from metabarcoding studies.
 >
 {: .caution}